Why are Journeys prerequisites to earning the Girl Scout Bronze,

 sustainable project is by collaborating with community groups, civic

-organizations to ensure the project lasts beyond the girl’s involvement.
+organizations to ensure the project lasts beyond a girl’s involvement.

 How does a girl measure project impact?

-their project goals for their community, target audience and
+their project goals in relation their communities, target audiences,

-themselves by developing success indicators using a matrix provided in
+and themselves by developing success indicators using a matrix

 What if a girl is 18 and graduating?
 Can she complete her project